afnog/sse/virtualization/maas-exercise.md

 Configure its network Adapter 1 to use a Host-Only network, and select *vboxnet1*.
 This client should only have a single network adaptor.

+Start the client and immediately press F12 to select a boot device, then press `L` to boot from the LAN.
+This should boot from your